St. Petersburg paradox: Rejection of mathematical expectation

 Various authors, including Jean le Rond d'Alembert and John Maynard Keynes, have rejected maximization of expectation (even of utility) as a proper rule of conduct.
 Keynes, in particular, insisted that the relative risk of an alternative could be sufficiently high to reject it even if its expectation were enormous.
 Recently, some researchers have suggested to replace the expected value by the median as the fair value.

 Ergodicity

-Ergodicity economics rejects the use of mathematical expectation unless it can be justified by dynamic arguments.
-Ergodicity is a property which ensures that the expected value of a fluctuating quantity is also its long-time average.
-This property is believed to hold in equilibrium statistical mechanics, but it generally does not hold for models of personal wealth.

-According to ergodicity economics, to find the price of St. Petersburg game, one computes the time-average growth rate of wealth which results from playing the lottery at a given price and wealth.
-The price where the time-average growth rate is zero for realistic dynamics is a realistic value for the maximum a player may be willing to pay.
-This is different from the growth experienced by the expected value for any dynamic which is not additive.